pomonam/kronfluence/README.md

 ## LogIX

-While Kronfluence supports influence function computations on large-scale models like `Meta-Llama-3-8B-Instruct`, for those interested in running influence analysis on even larger models or with a high number of query data points, our project [LogIX](https://github.com/logix-project/logix) may be worth exploring.
+While Kronfluence supports influence function computations on large-scale models like `Meta-Llama-3-8B-Instruct`, for those interested in running influence analysis on even larger models or with a large number of query data points, our project [LogIX](https://github.com/logix-project/logix) may be worth exploring.
 It integrates with frameworks like [HuggingFace Trainer](https://huggingface.co/docs/transformers/en/main_classes/trainer) and [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) and is compatible with many PyTorch features (DDP & FSDP & DeepSpeed).